Subject Area: Humanities

 What will I study?

-An A level in politics will encourage students to develop knowledge and an informed understanding of contemporary political structures and issues in their historical context, both within the United Kingdom (UK) and globally.
+An A level in politics will encourage you to develop knowledge and an informed understanding of contemporary political structures and issues in their historical context, both within the United Kingdom and globally.

 You will gain a critical awareness of the changing nature of politics and the relationships between political ideas, institutions and processes.